ConacBreslin/Face-your-fears/README.md

 2. Easily and intuitively understand how to start play
     - The welcome page includes short clear instructions on how to play and a button that brings the player to the quiz page.
 3. Easily and intuitively understand how to pick how many questions they want in the quiz;
-    - Before displaying the quiz questions the quiz lets they player pick teh maximum number of questions they want to answer.
-ONly when they have done this does do the quiz questions appear.
+    - Before displaying the quiz questions the quiz lets the player pick the maximum number of questions they want to answer.
+Only when they have done this do the quiz questions appear.
+The maximum permitted is clearly displayed.
+IF the player attempted to eneter anything other than a number between 1 and 20 and alert displays.
 4. Easily and intuitively understand how to answer the questions;
-    - The Question is clearly displayed at the top of the page and the four options appear clearly like cards.
+    - The Question is clearly displayed on the page and the four options appear like cards.
+5. Understand when they answer correctly.
+    - If the player clicks on the correct answer the background turns green.
+If they select an incorrect answer the background turns red.
+6. See the correct answer if they answer incorrectly.
+    - If the player selects an incorrect answer the correct answer is displayed underneath the cards.
-5. Follow their progress easily throughout the quiz;
+7. Follow their progress easily throughout the quiz;
-    - The questions display and the associated progress bar clearly indicate how far through the quiz the player has progressed.
+    - The current and maximum question numbers display and there is a progress bar to indicate how far through the quiz the player has progressed.
-6. Follow their score easily throughout the quiz.
+7. Follow their score easily throughout the quiz.
-    - The correct score is displayed throughout the quiz.
+    - The score  is displayed beside the progress area.
+It starts at 0 an increases by 1 each time the player selects a correct answer.
-7. Clearly undestand their perforamnce on the final page.
+8. Understand their perforamnce on the final page.
     - When the quiz is over the final page gives they player their final score percentage with an appropriately attached message.
-8. Be able to easily play again or quit the page at the end.
+9. Be able to easily play again or quit the page at the end.
-    The final results page has buttons to allw the player to quit or play again.
+    The final results page has buttons to allow the player to quit or play again.
 ## Changes over course of development
 ## Known Bugs
 ## Deployment